Celebration and Thanksgiving

 The Cranberry Thanksgiving event also featured Indigenous food vendors selling cranberry-based meals.
 According to Baker, Cranberry Thanksgiving is meant to acknowledge the gifts that “sustain the people, and cranberry is one of those gifts.”

-Much of the food sold is very modern but cranberry influenced and still “gives thanks to the cranberry,” Baker said.
+Much of the food sold was a combination of contemporary ingredients with a traditional cranberry influence which “gives thanks to the cranberry,” Baker said.

-Although the October 2025 Cranberry Thanksgiving event was organized by the Narragansett tribe, members of different tribes across the region attended the event including those from the Mashantucket Pequot and the Mohegan tribes.
+Although the October 2025 Cranberry Thanksgiving event was organized by the Tomaquag Museum, citizens of different tribal nations across the region attended including those from the Narraganset, Mashantucket Pequot and the Mohegan Tribal Nations.

 An example of basket stamping, done by a visitor at Cranberry Thanksgiving on Oct.
 4, 2025 in Charlestown, Rhode Island.
-Basket Stamping was done by ancestors of Southern New England Native American tribes.
+Basket Stamping was traditionally done by ancestors of Southern New England Native American tribes using paints made from natural materials found in the environment.

 Veterans Powwow

-An Indigenous veteran dances to the drumbeat, feeling her way to the music at the Veterans Powwow on Nov.
+An Indigenous veteran dances to the rhythm of a drum group at the Puneesuwak “Our Veterans” Powwow on Nov.
 8, 2025 at Mashantucket Pequot Museum.

 The Mashantucket Pequot Tribe held a Veterans Powwow at Mashantucket Pequot Museum on Nov.
 5, 2025 in alignment with the Veterans Day holiday.
 The event celebrated the thousands of Native people who have served in the U.S. military.